Instructors: Patrick Quinn & Dan Neville

 Week 5 & 6

-Following the two-week concept development and design portion of the workshop, projects will include hand forging, striking, and power hammer work.
+Following the two-week power hammer portion of the workshop, projects will include hand forging, striking, and power hammer work.
 During this time a final project will be introduced that draws from all or most techniques covered in the workshop and involve a more complicated assembly.
 Design consideration and layout will be covered and tips to help keep your work accurate when assembling multiple parts.
 Students should expect to leave with a firm or better grasp of forging at the anvil and power hammer with a pile of tools they made to help them continue to grow as a blacksmith, and the confidence to work in other shops with other smiths.

 - Patrick Quinn has taught blacksmithing, fabrication, and tool making at Southern Illinois University (Carbondale, IL), Penland School of Crafts, Haystack Mountain School of Craft, Hereford College of the Arts, and the Adirondack Folk School.
 He has demonstrated at various conferences such as ABANA and the California Blacksmith Association.
-With an MFA in blacksmithing from Southern Illinois University Carbondale and a BFA in sculpture from Alfred University, Patrick’s sculptural and functional works display a high level of craft and keen eye for detail.
-Instagram @handforgedinvt
+With an MFA in blacksmithing from Southern Illinois University Carbondale and a BFA in sculpture from Alfred University, Patrick’s sculptural and functional works display a high level of craft and keen eye for detail. @handforgedinvt

 - Dan Neville received his BFA in metalsmithing from Wayne State University in Detroit, Michigan and his MFA degree in metalsmithing at Southern Illinois University, Carbondale.
 Dan has taught at the University of Gothenburg in Sweden, Southern Illinois University Carbondale, Missouri State University, and Austin Community College in Texas.
-Dan has exhibited his work extensively at venues such as the Metal Museum in Tennessee, Lillstreet gallery in Chicago, IL, and The Yamawaki Art College Gallery in Tokyo, Japan.
-Instagram @nevilleforge
+Dan has exhibited his work extensively at venues such as the Metal Museum in Tennessee, Lillstreet gallery in Chicago, IL, and The Yamawaki Art College Gallery in Tokyo, Japan. @nevilleforge